President, Fundacion Tiam

 Patricia Gualinga has worked for decades as a vital, internationally-recognized voice against oil extraction and destruction of the Amazon Rainforest.
 Patricia is an Indigenous rights defender of the Pueblo Kichwa de Sarayaku (Kichwa People of Sarayaku), an Indigenous community in the Ecuadorian Amazon.

-In 2012, Patricia was one of the representatives in a case presented to the Inter-American Court of Human Rights.
-The community won this case.
-The Ecuadorian government was found guilty of rights violations for having authorized oil exploration and militarization of Sarayaku lands without consulting the community.
+Without their consent, communities in her area only learned that their land had been opened for oil exploration when strange helicopters arrived, followed by ‘men with guns’.
+In 2012, Patricia was one of the representatives in a case presented to the Inter-American Court of Human Rights in which the government was found guilty of rights violations and of authorizing oil exploration and militarization of Sarayaku lands without consulting the community.
+It was an all too rare victory for Indigenous tribes.

-Along with being the President of Fundacion Tiam, Patricia is also actively involved with Women Defenders of the Amazon against Extraction and REPAM (Pan-Amazon Eclesial Network).
-Patricia has attended and eloquently spoken at countless national and international events including various COPs for the United Nations Forum on Climate Change as well as at the United Nations Headquarters in New York.
+Along with being the president of Fundacion Tiam, Patricia is also actively involved with Women Defenders of the Amazon against Extraction and REPAM (Pan-Amazon Ecclesial Network).
+As with so many Indigenous leaders, her work is dangerous and Patricia has suffered attacks, threats and harassment.

 Bears Ears Inter-Tribal Coalition